haobinliang/haobin.liang.london/src/content/blog/20230329-deploying-cloudflare-pages.md

 pubDatetime: 2023-03-29T23:22:05
 tags: ["astro", "cloudflare", "cloudfare-pages"]
 description: Notes about deploying Astro to Cloudflare Pages using PNPM and fixing AstroPaper background flashing when loading pages due to Rocket Loader
-postSlug: deploying-astro-astro-paper-cloudflare-pages-pnpm
+slug: deploying-astro-astro-paper-cloudflare-pages-pnpm
+locale: "en-GB"
 ---

-## Deploying to Cloudflare Pages using PNPM

-In my local machine, I use PNPM as the package management.
+I use PNPM as the package management in my local machine.
 However, Cloudflare doesn't support it out of the box ([here is the list](https://developers.cloudflare.com/pages/platform/build-configuration/#language-support-and-tools)).

 Here's how I get around it.